zoltanctoth/ceu-cloud-class/further-resources.md

 # Further Resources for the Class

 This focuses on the materials you can pick on to deepen your knowledge in the subjects we covered in the class.
-This list was put together with the significant contribution of two CEU students, @abdu95 and @tamasstahl.
+This list was put together with the significant contribution of two CEU students, [Abduvosid Malikov](https://github.com/abdu95) and [Tamas Stahl](https://github.com/tamasstahl).

 ## Cloud Computing and AWS